NEXT (ESL Flow Model: Avoiding ISS/RTL overheads using native calls.)

 ESL: Electronic System Level Modelling

-Aims: 2.
-To allow seamless and successive replacement of model parts
+Aim 2: To allow seamless and successive replacement of high-level parts of the model

 - Tangible, lightweight rapidly-generated prototype of full SoC architecture.